Components of Your Electric Bill

 The Purchased Power Adjustment (PPA) first appeared on utility bills in Naperville in 2016.
 This is a monthly adjustment on your electric bill based on actual power costs.
 The PPA changes monthly and is based on a six-month rolling average.

 As part of the 2018 rate study, the utility also adjusted how the PPA is calculated.
-This move, which better matches the PPA with anticipated costs of buying power, will result in the average residential customer saving $25 in 2020 over what they would have originally paid.
+This move, which better matches the PPA with anticipated costs of buying power, will result in the average residential customer paying $32 more in 2021 over what they would have originally paid.

 Take a look at the below graphic to learn more about what a PPA means for your monthly electric bills.